Assessing the Interpretability of Programmatic Policies with Large Language Models: Caveats of Score

 \section{Caveats of \li\ Score}

 When assessing the interpretability of programs, we assume a level of knowledge of the person interpreting them. \li\ assumes the knowledge of an LLM, which may not reflect reality due to a mismatch of knowledge between the LLM and the target audience of the program.
 For example, if the goal of having interpretable programs is to teach people strategies for playing a real-time strategy game, then the LLM might have deeper knowledge of this genre of game than rookie players trying to learn strategies from the programs.
-As a result, a policy that is interpretable to the LLM is not necessarily interpretable to the target audience.
-Conversely, if the program requires knowledge that the LLM does not possess (e.g., the program is written in a DSL different from all programming languages with which the LLM was trained), our metric could produce false negatives.
+As a result, a policy that is ``interpretable'' for the LLM is not necessarily interpretable to the target audience.
+Conversely, if the program requires knowledge that the LLM does not possess (e.g., $\pi$ is written in a DSL different from the languages with which the LLM is trained), \li\ can produce false negatives.

 Similarly to the BLEU score~\cite{papineni2002bleu}, \li\ should not be used as an objective function.
 Using \li\ as such could cause the system to disregard $C$, and the explainer could generate non-interpretable explanations.
-Instead of using it as an optimization target, \li\ can be used as a quick tool to assess the interpretability of synthesizer-written programs, so that it can bias design decisions made during the development cycle of such synthesizers.
+Instead of using it as a target, \li\ can be used as a tool to assess the interpretability of computer-written programs, to bias design decisions made during the development cycle of synthesizers.